Connect with Mayor Tibshraeny

 For more information about the awards program or how to become a registered neighborhood, contact the Neighborhood Programs Office at 480-782-4354.

-The winners of the Neighborhood Excellence Awards will be announced on Saturday, Sept.
-22, 2018, at the Police Department Main Station, 250 E. Chicago St., beginning at 10 a.m. as part of the 2018 (G.A.I.N.) kick-off event.
+The winners of the Neighborhood Excellence Awards were announced on Saturday, Sept.
+22, 2018, at the Police Department Main Station, as part of the 2018 (G.A.I.N.) kick-off event.

 Every February, Mayor Jay Tibshraeny and the City Council host the annual Budget Connect online forum where Chandler residents may ask questions and learn about the City's budget and fiscal policies.
 The online forum is streamed in real time on the Chandler Channel, on YouTube and on Facebook @cityofchandleraz.
 Budget Connect also is broadcast on Chandler's cable station, Channel 11 (CenturyLink's Channel 8002).
 Mayor Tibshraeny moderates the event and answers submitted questions in real time with City staff and City Councilmembers.
 During the event, City staff monitors social media for the hashtag #budgetconnect.
 Residents are encouraged to engage in this live forum from their home, office or any place they may be at the time by connecting online.